Updated: Mar 15

 Cook the leeks covered, stirring occasionally, for 20 minutes total.
 It is important to slowly caramelize the leeks over low heat to bring out the sweet flavor and avoid crisping them up.
 After 20 minutes, remove the lid and cook for an additional 10 minutes uncovered, stirring occasionally.

 When the leeks have become almost paste-like (see above photo), you know they are ready.
-Add the drained cashews, lemon juice, remaining 1/4 tsp of salt, 1 cup of vegetable broth, and 1/2 cup of water to a high power blender.
+Add the leeks, drained cashews, lemon juice, remaining 1/4 tsp of salt, 1 cup of vegetable broth, and 1/2 cup of water to a high power blender.
 Blend, starting on low and slowly increasing the speed to high, until very smooth and creamy.

 Taste the sauce at this point and add any salt if necessary.
 Add the truffle oil and blend for a few seconds to incorporate.